Teaching Landforms, Experiments and Resources that Kids Will Love

 Landform Flip Books

-I also have another landform resource to help teach students about landforms.
+I also have another teaching landforms resource to help teach students about landforms.
 I have a set of flip books available.
 These help the students with quick learning!
 These flip books can be used at the end of the unit or throughout.
 There is one big flip book for landforms in general.
 Then, there are mini flip books for specific flipbooks.

 One more thing to help introduce landforms to students!
 AND IT’S FREE!
 If you sign up for my email list, you can receive a collection of landform images plus a quick write-up about each one.
 This freebie is perfect for creating anchor charts or playing memory games with your students.
 Download that freebie by signing up for my email list here.